datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 ![graph](InMemoryTrie.md.g3.svg)

-#### Content `Prefix`
+#### `Prefix` nodes

 Prefix nodes are not nodes in themselves, but they add information to the node they lead to.
-Specifically, they encode an index in the content array, and a pointer to the node to which this content is attached.
-In anything other than the content, they are equivalent to the linked node &mdash; i.e. a prefix node pointer has the same children as the node it links to (another way to see this is as a content-carrying node is one that has an _ε_ transition to the linked node and no other features except added content).
+Specifically, they encode an index in the content array, a pointer to any alternate branch, and a pointer to the node to which this additional information is attached.
+In anything other than the content/alternate, they are equivalent to the linked node &mdash; i.e. a prefix node pointer has the same children as the node it links to (another way to see this is as a content-carrying node that has an _ε_ transition to the linked node and no other features except added content and/or alternate branch).
 We do not allow more than one prefix to a node (i.e. prefix can't point to another prefix), and the child of a prefix node cannot be a leaf.

 There are two types of prefixes:
 - standalone, which has a full 32-bit pointer to the linked node